MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 As was mentioned in [Partitioning and horizontal scaling](elastic-tables.md#partitioning-and-horizontal-scaling), each elastic table has a `partitionid` column that you must use if you choose to apply a partitioning strategy for the table.
 Otherwise, don't set a value for the `partitionid` column.

 > [!IMPORTANT]
 > If you choose to use a partitioning strategy for your elastic table, all operations on that table or referring to records in that table **MUST** specify the `partitionid` column value to uniquely identify the record.
-There is no error thrown if `partitionid` is not specified in the lookup value of referencing table and the lookup will be broken when attempted to expand.
+There is no error thrown if `partitionid` is not specified in the lookup value of referencing table, but the lookup will fail to locate the record when you use it.
 You must document and enforce this requirement via code reviews to ensure that your data is consistent and `partitionid` is used appropriately for all the operations.

 After you specify a non-null value for the `partitionid` column when you create a row, you must specify it when you perform any other data operation on that row.
 You can't change the value later.